enigma-io/boundless/UIDialog/spec.md

 **Mouse** | `Click` outside of dialog | should trigger `props.onClose` if `closeOnOutsideClick === true`

-#### Customization (via `props`)
+### Optional `props`

-Any [React-supported attribute](https://facebook.github.io/react/docs/tags-and-attributes.html#html-attributes) is a valid prop for this element, e.g.
+- any [React-supported attribute](https://facebook.github.io/react/docs/tags-and-attributes.html#html-attributes) is a valid prop for this element

-- name
-- disabled
-- type
-- ...

-These core functionality `props` are handled separately and typechecked:
+- **bodyContent** `any renderable content` text, ReactElements, etc. comprising the main area of the dialog, e.g. forms, information, warnings

 - **className** `[String|Array<String>]`
   additional CSS classes to be added to the rendered element, the core hook is not replaced

-- **headerContent** `any renderable content` text, ReactElements, etc. to represent the "title bar" area of the dialog

-- **bodyContent** `any renderable content` text, ReactElements, etc. comprising the main area of the dialog, e.g. forms, information, warnings

-- **footerContent** `any renderable content` text, ReactElements, etc. comprising the "footer" area of the dialog, e.g. confirm/cancel buttons

 - **closeOnEscKey** `Boolean`
   enable detection of "Escape" keypresses to trigger `props.onClose`

 - **closeOnOutsideClick** `Boolean`
   enable detection of clicks outside the dialog area to trigger `props.onClose`

+- **footerContent** `any renderable content` text, ReactElements, etc. comprising the "footer" area of the dialog, e.g. confirm/cancel buttons

+- **headerContent** `any renderable content` text, ReactElements, etc. to represent the "title bar" area of the dialog

 - **onClose** `Function`
   a handler called if `closeOnEscKey` or `closeOnOutsideClick` is passed as `true`